 7. Cognitive Approaches

 Part III: Mental Illness and Occupational Therapy Practice

 15. Emotional Impact of Physical Illness or Injury

 18. Wellness, Prevention, and Advocacy

-Nancy Carson, PhD, OTR/L, FAOTA, Associate Professor, Division of Occupational Therapy, Medical University of South Carolina, Charleston, South Carolina
+Nancy Carson, PhD, OTR/L, FNAP, FAOTA, Associate Professor, Division of Occupational Therapy, Medical University of South Carolina, Charleston, South Carolina